usail-hkust/VibeWorlding-Gym/README.md

 </p>

-VibeWorlding is a unified open-source framework for **benchmarking and training vibe worlding agents** — multimodal agents that autonomously infer user intent, plan a scene layout, invoke 3D tools (asset retrieval / editing), and reflect on multimodal feedback (the 3D map plus rendered images) over multi-turn agent–environment interaction.
+VibeWorlding is a unified open-source framework for **benchmarking and training vibe worlding agents**: the multimodal agents that autonomously infer user intent, plan a scene layout, invoke 3D tools, and reflect on multimodal feedback (the 3D map plus rendered images) over multi-turn agent–environment interaction.